adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. Admin navigates to Weather module
+1. Admin logs into the system and navigates to the Weather Data module.
+2. System displays current weather datasets, if any.
-2. Uploads CSV or fills form
+3. Admin uploads new weather data using a CSV or form input.
-3. System validates and saves
+4. System validates the dataset format and values.
-4. Sends to prediction model
-5. Admin views and filters past weather
+5. Upon successful validation, data is stored in the system.
+6. The prediction engine accesses this data for integration with dengue risk calculations.
+7. Admin can view or update specific weather records (temperature, humidity, rainfall).
+8. System logs each data update with a timestamp for audit.

 ### Alternative Flow: